 In every case, water follows the path of least resistance, whether above ground or underground.
 Scientists estimate that, at any given time, only about 10 percent of the water in the Mammoth Hot Springs system is on the surface.
 The features are always changing, but the overall activity of the entire area and the volume of water discharge remain relatively constant.
 Here, as in few other places on earth, rock forms before your eyes.

-Horace M. Albright Visitor Center
+Borace M. Albright Visitor Center

-Located at Mammoth Hot Springs, in Historic Fort Yellowstone.
 Get immersed in the history of Yellowstone and the National Park Service, and the wildlife of Yellowstone's Northern Range.
 Open daily, year round.
 Phone: 307-344-2263